 This is the second largest civil settlement ever obtained by the state attorneys general.
 It’s second only to the tobacco settlement that has spread payments to the states over 25 years.
-The settlement will cost the nation’s five largest mortgage servicers, which control about 60 percent of the mortgage servicing market, an estimated $25 to $32 billion.
+The settlement has cost the nation’s five largest mortgage servicers, which control about 60 percent of the mortgage servicing market, over $50 billion.

 The settlement will require the banks to accomplish a massive undertaking – changing their broken system of servicing loans into one that is functional.
 The banks will reduce the principal on many of their loans – something that they have resisted for years – to allow homeowners to keep their homes.
 They will also refinance loans for “underwater” borrowers who have been unable to refinance due to negative equity.
 They will pay billions of dollars to the states, and, most importantly, commit billions more to consumers.

 The banks will be subject to a federal court order enforceable by a federal judge.
 In addition, a special independent monitor will have the authority to oversee the banks and require their compliance.
 Federal agencies and state attorneys general can enforce compliance if there are violations.